how the seldoms turn lbj into multimedia dance theater: power goes @ mca chicago, 3/20-29/15.

 X-posted from MCA DNA, the Museum of Contemporary Art Chicago’s blog.

-As The Seldoms return to MCA Stage on Thursday for their final four performances of Power Goes, Michael Kramer, dramaturg for The Seldoms, Visiting Assistant Professor of History and American Studies at Northwestern University, and Editor for the MCA, goes behind-the-scenes about the ideas, choices, and history that drive the company’s sound and visual design.
+As The Seldoms return to MCA Stage on Thursday for their final four performances of Power Goes, Michael Kramer, dramaturg/historian-in-residence for The Seldoms, Visiting Assistant Professor of History and American Studies at Northwestern University, and Editor for the MCA, goes behind-the-scenes about the ideas, choices, and history that drive the company’s sound and visual design.

 “Yesterday is not ours to recover, but tomorrow is ours to win or to lose.”